Razyapoo/KGBClusteringDocumentation/glossary.md

 <h3 id="supernode">Supernode</h3>

 Supernode is used to represent a collapsed compound node.
-The list of collpased child nodes is available in the detail panel.
+The list of collapsed child nodes is available in the detail panel.
+To identify it from other nodes, it is distinguished by the presence of three dots within the node.

 <h3 id="superedge">Superedge</h3>